-Interest on loans and receivables recognised for the period 1 January 2015 to 31 March 2015 was €0.17bn, and of this amount, 100% was realised by way of non-disposal cash receipts.
+Interest on loans and receivables recognised for the period 1 January 2015 to 30 June 2015 was €0.33bn, with €0.30bn (91%) realised by way of non-disposal cash receipts.
 Where applicable, any difference between the EIR income recognised and the element realised in cash in any particular period is factored into NAMA's impairment process.